Off-Campus Mental Health Providers

 - Do you take my insurance?
 If not, how much is each session?

 - What would I do if I had to reschedule?

 - Have you previously worked with young adults/ people with addiction/ men with Depression, etc ?

 The Student Counseling Center will be offering appointments in-person and virtually.
 Appointments are available Monday to Friday, 9 a.m. to 5 p.m.

-Mercy College has also partnered with BetterMynd, an online therapy platform for college students, with services available 7 days a week with evening and weekend appointments available.
+Mercy University has also partnered with BetterMynd, an online therapy platform for University students, with services available 7 days a week with evening and weekend appointments available.